You can sign up for your free account here

 The Supplier reserves the right to amend the specification of the Goods and any Specification if required by any applicable statutory or regulatory requirements.

 The Supplier grants to the Customer a non-exclusive right to use the Trademarks for the promotion, advertisement and sale of the Goods which may be revoked by the Supplier at any time by the Supplier providing the Customer with 3 months notice in writing of such revocation.

 All marketing and promotional material or including the Trademark(s) or any of them or any representations of the Trademark that the Customer intends to use must be approved in writing by the Supplier before use.

 The Customer shall not alter or make any addition to the labelling or the packaging of the Goods nor will it remove any of the Trademarks from the Goods prior to re-sale without the prior written consent of the Supplier.

 The Customer shall not re-sell the Goods through E-Bay, Amazon or any similar online market place.

-The customer shall not use the Trademarks or brand names of the goods to market any other products.
+The customer shall not use the Trademarks, images or brand names of the goods to market any other products.

 Delivery and export

 • Each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, all relevant Customer and Supplier reference numbers, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Order is being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and